 I. Foreign legal languages

 The courses on foreign legal languages (legal English, legal French etc.) provide the legal terminology in the respective language and prepares the students for the introduction courses on foreign law.
-Furthermore, students must pass at least one of the courses in foreign language in order to register for the first state exam (§ 24 JAPO).
-The course in legal German for foreign students requires a level of language skills that is needed in order to be admitted to study law at the faculty.
+Furthermore, students must pass at least one of the courses in foreign language in order to register for the first state exam (§ 24 sec.
+2 JAPO).
+The course in legal German for foreign students provides a level of language skills that is needed in order to be admitted to study law at the department.

 The courses in legal English I, II and III as well as the course in legal Spanish I, II and III prepare the students for optional external certificates in legal languages such as the ILEC (International Legal English Certificate) in English and the DEN (Diploma de Español de los Negocios) in Spanish.